Metrobus Transit

 Metrobus is a public transport system owned by the city of St. John's, Newfoundland and Labrador, Canada.
-It operates a fleet of diesel buses.
-A total of 24 bus routes serve St. John's and its western suburbs of Mount Pearl and Paradise, carrying 2.9m passengers in 2016.
+It operates a fleet of diesel & hybrid buses.
+A total of 22 bus routes serve St. John's and its western suburbs of Mount Pearl and Paradise, carrying 2.9m passengers in 2016 and 4,759,834 in 2023.

 History

-Metrobus Transit was established in 1958, and is operated by the St. John's Transportation Commission, a board consisting of six members and a chair, appointed by St John's City Council.
+St. John's Transportation Commission is a board consisting of six members and a chair, appointed by St John's City Council.

 Metrobus Transit currently operates 24 routes.
 Routes travel around the cities of St. John's, Mount Pearl, and Paradise; and service major destinations including the Avalon Mall, Village Shopping Centre, Memorial University, Confederation Building, College of the North Atlantic, Marine Institute, Paradise Double Ice Complex arena, Shoppes at Galway, Mile One Centre, and downtown St. John's.

 In recent years, Metrobus was plagued by two strikes in 2004 and 2010 respectively.
 The first of those strikes lasted roughly two weeks, and wages were the key issue in that dispute; while the introduction of a 50/50 cost-sharing health benefit system was the key issue in the 2010 dispute.
 The latter dispute lasted about three months, and was settled with a modest pay hike on January 27, 2011.

 In 2006, Metrobus Transit upgraded its fare system to use a smart card system called the m-Card, which replaces tickets and monthly passes with a reloadable card and offers a points and rewards loyalty program.

 In 2012, Metrobus Transit acquired nine new fully accessible Nova LFS Smart Buses and plan to purchase twenty-one additional buses by 2017.
 The Smart Bus technology on these buses can improve fuel economy by up to 18% and significantly reduce greenhouse gas emissions.
 From the outside, the new buses look very similar to the other low-floor buses already in its fleet, however, are fully accessible and include a wheelchair ramp and other related equipment.
 In 2017 St John's and the Federal government jointly funded 18 accessible replacement buses and 39 additional bus shelters.

 In 2018, Metrobus introduced three brand-new Grande West Vicinity 30 ft buses, which are 10 ft shorter than the previous model purchased over the years to operate on smaller routes and offer a more fuel-efficient and quiet ride.

-In July and August of 2022, Metrobus ran an advertisement that is deemed anti-semitic.
-Several attempts were made to explain to Metrobus' marketing office that this advertisement is inappropriate.
-Despite this, Metrobus deemed the advertisement "Accurate and Fair" and has allowed it to run.